FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 ### Column Ordering

-*View runners* that support column ordering in their output format MUST order the columns of the result to match the order that they appear in the ViewDefinition.
+*View runners* that support column ordering in their output format MUST order the columns of the result according to the rules defined in this section.

 `select`s that have nested `select`s will place the columns of the parent `select` before the columns of the nested `select`, and the columns from a `unionAll` list are placed last.

 To change the column ordering, it is possible to place the columns or the `unionAll` in a nested `select`, which can be ordered relative to other nested `select`s as desired.

 For example, the `column`s in this ViewDefinition will appear in alphabetical order: